sk-zk/streetlevel/README.md

 7: Only heading; pitch/roll do not appear to be available
 8: Previous and next image in sequence
 9: Month and year only
-10: There is a `has_depth` field in the raw metadata, but I've yet to find a panorama that actually has depth.
+10: There is a `has_depth` field in the raw metadata, but I've yet to find a panorama that actually has depth
+11: Pitch/roll are only available for the new 3D imagery
+12: Camera altitude is available, however